The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 • Product variability: Due to differences in dosage, patients should not change brands of interferons.

 • Appropriate use: Safety and efficacy have not been established in patients who have failed other alfa interferon therapy.
-Ribavirin monotherapy is not effective and must be used in combination therapy.

-Obtain pretreatment CBC, liver function tests, renal function, lipids, TSH, and electrolytes, then monitor CBC routinely throughout therapy at 2- and 4 weeks (more frequently if indicated) and other tests every 4 weeks (more frequently if indicated).
+Manufacturer’s labeling: Obtain pretreatment CBC, liver function tests, renal function, lipids, TSH, and electrolytes, then monitor CBC routinely throughout therapy at 2- and 4 weeks (more frequently if indicated) and other tests every 4 weeks (more frequently if indicated).
 Pretreatment and monthly pregnancy test (up to 6 months following therapy discontinuation) for women of childbearing age.
 Baseline chest x-ray, ECG, weight; patients with pre-existing cardiac abnormalities should have an ECG before and during treatment; glucose (diabetic or symptomatic patients), I & O; dental exams; neuropsychiatric monitoring; vision (pretreatment and periodic during therapy).

 Serum HCV RNA levels (pretreatment, 4-, 12-, and 24 weeks after therapy initiation, 24 weeks after completion of therapy)